 Lotus flowers bloom on thick stems that rise several feet above the water.
 The leaves are large, either oval or round in shape covered with miniscule hairs.
 The diameter of the leaves can be up to 2 feet.
 The flower can be as big as 10 to 12 inches wide in full bloom.
 Once the flower wilts, the triangular seed pod is exposed.
 The seeds fall off into the water and get embedded in the lake bed to sprout into new lotus plants.
 The plant spreads to a large area in suitable conditions.

-To commemorate the national flower, the Indian Postal Department has issued a stamp depicting the Lotus.
+To commemorate the national flower, the Indian Postal Department has issued a stamp depicting the flower.

 Picture – Lotus (left), Lily (right)